TimvanScherpenzeel/spars/README.md

 ### Audio

-Contains code to help you with audio autoplay unlocking.
+Contains code to help you with audio autoplay unlocking in the browser.

 ### Cache